-Rescue breathing is different for laryngectomees.
+Rescue breathing is different for those who have had a laryngectomy.
 EMS workers often need additional training to understand the differences.
 Before surgery, inform your local EMS that you will ONLY breathe through your neck.
 If you need oxygen, it must be provided to your stoma.
 Oxygen CANNOT be provided to the nose or the mouth and be effective.
 You can provide a copy of "Rescue Breathing for Laryngectomees and other Neck Breathers" by Itzhak Brook, MD.
 It is available to download at www.atosmedical.us.